risakatelynt/StudyBuddy/README.md

 ## Technologies Used

-- Angular: Typescript framework for building user interfaces.
 - Django: Python web framework for building backend applications.
+- jQuery: JavaScript library for simplifying HTML document traversal and manipulation.
 - Bootstrap: CSS framework for responsive web design.
 - HTML: Markup language for structuring web pages.
-- SCSS: Style sheet language for specifying the visual presentation of a document.
+- CSS: Style sheet language for specifying the visual presentation of a document.

 ## Installation